-U.S. federal regulations require you to pursue a full course of study each Fall and Spring semester until graduation or transfer to a new school.
-Information on full-time course of study at Binghamton University is available here.
+U.S. federal regulations require you to pursue a full course of study each fall and spring semester until graduation or transfer to a new school.
+Information on full-time courses of study at Binghamton University is available online.
 You must maintain your registration each semester until you graduate or transfer to another institution.

 There are very limited exceptions to the full course of study rule.
-Those reasons include; academic difficulty, medical condition, or completion of study, and there are strict criteria for each.
-You must obtain PRIOR authorization from the ISSS.
+They include academic difficulty, medical condition or completion of study, and there are strict criteria for each.
+You must obtain PRIOR authorization from the ISSS to drop or withdraw from a course.
 After obtaining this authorization, you may then drop the course(s).

 F-1 and J-1 students may work no more than 20 hours per week on campus when classes are in session.
 These 20 hours include the work you do for an assistantship if you have one.
-You cannot work off-campus (including credit-bearing internships off-campus) without PRIOR authorization from the ISSS and the U.S. federal government.
+You cannot work off campus (including off-campus, credit-bearing internships) without PRIOR authorization from the ISSS and the U.S. federal government.
 Opportunities for off-campus work are limited.

 F-1 and J-1 students must have ISSS-approved health and accident insurance for themselves and any F-2 or J-2 dependents throughout their stay in the United States.